Cardinals vs. Phillies Player Props Betting Odds

 MLB Props Today: Philadelphia Phillies

-- Zack Wheeler (9-6) will take the mound for the Phillies, his 26th start of the season.
+- Aaron Nola (11-8) will take to the mound for the Phillies and make his 27th start of the season.

-- He has started 25 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in 16 of them.
+- He has earned a quality start 12 times in 26 starts this season.

-- Wheeler has pitched five or more innings in 13 straight games and will look to extend that streak.
+- Nola will look to finish five or more innings for the fifth start in a row.

-- He has finished four appearances without allowing an earned run in 25 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 26 chances this season.

 |Opponent